rdingwall/wpf-mvvm-task-progress-dialog/README.md

 }
 ```

-### Example Usage - Composing Multiple Tasks
+### Example Usage - Async Task Composition
-The following example shows how you might set up a progress dialog that is composed of multiple tasks chained together (that are cancellable and each report progress).
+The following example shows how you might set up a progress dialog that is composed of multiple tasks chained together (that are cancellable and each report progress), and provide a return value.

 ```csharp
 public class MyLongRunningCommand : ICommand